English

 How much sun do you need?

-On average, a fair-skinned person can produce about 10,000 to 20,000 IU (International Units) of vitamin D after 15-30 minutes of sun exposure on a sunny day.
-That is 250 to 500 mcg of vitamin D. For people with darker skin, this may take longer, as the higher amount of melanin in the skin slows down the production of vitamin D.
+On average, a fair skin can produce about 10,000 to 20,000 IU (International Units) of vitamin D after 15-30 minutes of sun exposure on a sunny day.
+That is 250 to 500 mcg of vitamin D. For people with darker skin, this can take longer, as the higher amount of melanin in the skin slows down the production of vitamin D.

-Of course, it is also important to sunbathe in moderation and avoid excessive exposure.
+It is, of course, also important to sunbathe in moderation and avoid excessive exposure.
 Do you live in an area with little sunlight?
-Then it can be challenging, especially in the winter months, to get enough vitamin D from the sun.
-In that case, it is even more crucial to watch your diet and consider a supplement.
+Then it can be difficult, especially in the winter months, to get enough vitamin D from the sun.
+In such cases, it is even more important to pay attention to your diet.
 For instance, vitamin D in autumn can be a welcome addition.

 The Best Sources of Vitamin D